jagadeesh6jaga/Heroku-Demo/README.md

 <h3> requirements.txt </h3>

-in this file you need to specify libraries  which you need to execute this model .
+in this file you need to specify libraries  which help  to execute this model .

-here i write below libraries
+here i mentioned  below libraries

 Flask==1.1.1
 gunicorn==19.9.0